shrey3105/react-reference/README.md

     var => var is referred to as state variable and whenever it is updates, the component is re-rendered into the DOM setVar => this variable 'var' cannot be directly updated, to change it, useState provides us a second value in [var, setVar] on which if we pass the value, it gets updated and component is re-rendered;

+# Details related to useEffect

+useEffect(callback, [])
+here [] is the dependency array.
+THere are few cases in useEffect

+-useEffect(callback) => Now useEffect calls the callback function after every render of the component

+-useEffect(callback, []) => useEffect will call only on initial rendering of Component for the first time

+-useEffect(callback, [searchText]) => useEffect will call callback after initial load of component and everytime only after the dependency (searchText) changes